MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 Organization-level version settings define the default version storage limits set on all new document libraries created across all existing or newly created SharePoint sites allowing you to set global default **Version history limits** across your organization.

 > [!IMPORTANT]
 > When organizational-level version settings are updated, the new settings will be updated to all new document libraries (Base Type = 1).
 However, it will not update the history limits on the existing document libraries or result in the trimming of existing versions to meet the new limits.
-You'll need to take additional steps to update the settings on existing libraries on a site or to trim existing versions.
+You'll need to take additional steps to [[update the settings on existing libraries on a site](#setting-version-history-limits-for-a-site)] or to [[trim existing versions](#trimming-existing-versions-from-sites-or-libraries)].

 :::image type="content" source="media/tenant-version-history-limit.PNG" alt-text="tenant version history":::